abhishekkang/Aircraft-Preliminary-Design-GPkit/README.md

 Abhishek Kang.
 Multidisciplinary Design Optimization of a Battery-Electric Light Aircraft Using Geometric Programming: A Comparative Study of Blown-Wing and Conventional Configurations.
 CSIR-NAL / BITS Pilani, 2025.

 📬 Contact
-For any questions or collaboration ideas, reach out to:
+For any questions or collaboration opportunities, feel free to reach out:
 📧 abh0207@gmail.com